|

 permitting yacc to work on multiple separate parsers in the same

 directory.
-If a directory contains more than one yacc grammar,
+If a directory contains more than one yacc grammar, and

-deficiency in historical implementations.
-Corresponding changes
+historical implementations.
+Corresponding changes were made to

-(now ``the code file''), y.tab.h (now ``the header file''), and
+file''), y.tab.h (now ``the header file''), and y.output (now

-y.output (now ``the description file'').
+``the description file'').

 The grammar for yacc input is based on System V documentation.
+The

-The textual description shows there that the ';' is required at
+textual description shows there that the ';' is required at the

-in the right place.)
+right place.)

-Also, in that implementation, the constructs such as %token can
+Also, in that implementation, the constructs such as %token can be

-be terminated by a <semicolon>, but this is not permitted by the
+terminated by a <semicolon>, but this is not permitted by the

 grammar.
-The keywords such as %token can also appear in
+The keywords such as %token can also appear in uppercase,

-or even "\<").
+"\<").

 Historically, <tag> can contain any characters except '>',